 Sapp, et al. v.
 Union Carbide Corporation, et al., Case No. 24-X-14-000310, Circuit Court, Baltimore City (case filed 07/13/15).
 Four individuals suing.
 Plaintiffs seek damages allegedly caused by exposure to asbestos and cigarettes, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett.
+In August, 2015, Liggett moved to dismiss the first amended complaint.
+The motion is pending.
+Liggett has requested an individual hearing on the motion.
+The court expects to schedule hearings on outstanding motions to dismiss in March 2017.

 Schwartz v.
 Union Carbide Corporation, et al., Case No. 24-X-15-000074, Circuit Court, Baltimore City (case filed 05/22/15).
 One individual suing.
 Plaintiff seeks damages allegedly caused to decedent by exposure to asbestos and cigarette smoke, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett.
-In June 2015, defendants moved to dismiss the complaint.
+In June 2015, defendants moved to dismiss the first amended complaint.
 The motion is pending.
+Liggett has requested an individual hearing on the motion.
+The court expects to schedule hearings on outstanding motions to dismiss in March 2017.

 Thorpe, et al. v.
 Union Carbide Corporation, et al., Case No. 24-X-14-000225, Circuit Court, Baltimore City (case filed 05/16/14).
 Two individuals suing.
 Plaintiffs are the surviving children of the decedent.
-Plaintiffs seek damages allegedly caused to decedent by exposure to asbestos and cigarette smoke, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett.
-In July 2014, defendants moved to dismiss the complaint.
+Plaintiffs seek damages allegedly caused to decedent by exposure to asbestos and cigarette smoke, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett and Vector Tobacco.
+In July 2014, defendants moved to dismiss the first amended complaint.
 The motion is pending.
+Liggett and Vector Tobacco have requested an individual hearing on the motion.
+The court expects to schedule hearings on outstanding motions to dismiss in March 2017.

 Wilt, et al. v.
 Union Carbide Corporation, et al., Case No. 24-X-12-000529, Circuit Court, Baltimore City (case filed 04/24/14).
 Two individuals suing.
-Plaintiff and his wife seek damages allegedly caused by his exposure to asbestos and cigarettes, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants.
-In July 2014, defendants moved to dismiss the complaint.
+Plaintiff and his wife seek damages allegedly caused by his exposure to asbestos and cigarettes, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett and Vector Tobacco.
+In July 2014, defendants moved to dismiss the first amended complaint.
 The motion is pending.
+Liggett and Vector Tobacco have requested an individual hearing on the motion.
+The court expects to schedule hearings on outstanding motions to dismiss in March 2017.